How to Get Your Tennessee

 What are the requirements for Tennessee teacher licensure?

-The specific requirements for teacher licensure in Tennessee vary depending on the license type and the subject or grade level you wish to teach.
+Specific requirements vary depending on the license type and the subject or grade level you wish to teach.

 Tennessee teachers must hold at least a bachelor’s degree, be at least 18 years old, and: